swright573/django-vertical-multi-columns/docs/source/guide/install.rst

 		{'NUMBER_OF_COLUMNS': 3}
 	]

-Django-vertical-multi-columns is tested against supported versions of Python and `Django`__.
+Django-vertical-multi-columns is tested against these versions of Python and `Django`__.

 __ https://www.djangoproject.com/download/